KKR vs CSK Dream11 IPL 2020 Prediction For Match 21

 KKR vs CSK Dream11 IPL 2020 Prediction, Playing 11

 A team that has just won its first match after a string of three straight defeats faces another that has also not yet quite hit the ground running.
 Overall, CSK have won two of their five matches while KKR have tasted victory in two of their four matches.
-Also Read - IPL 2020 LIVE Mumbai Indians vs Rajasthan Royals Match 20 Live Cricket Score And Updates: Suryakumar Fifty, Hardik's Cameo Power MI 193/4 vs Royals
+Also Read - LIVE Kolkata Knight Riders vs Chennai Super Kings Match 21 Live Cricket Score And Updates: Toss, Playing 11, Pitch Report Soon

 Head to Head

 CSK and KKR have met 23 times before.
 CSK have won 14 times while KKR took the honours in eight.
 One ended in a no result.
 In their last meeting, Chennai won by five wickets with Imran Tahir taking 4/27 including the big wicket of Andre Russell.
-Also Read - IPL 2020: When Will Chris Gayle and Mujeeb Ur Rahman Play For KXIP?
-Batting Coach Wasim Jaffer Answers
+Also Read - SRH vs KXIP 11Wickets Hints For Captain And Vice-Captain, Fantasy Cricket Dream11 IPL 2020: Sunrisers Hyderabad vs Kings XI Punjab Probable XIs, Match 22 Dubai International Stadium at 7:30 PM IST

 WEATHER FORECAST

 A hot day it will be.
 No, there won’t be any respite once the sun goes down either.
 The temperature will soar to a high of 37 degrees Celsius and only climb down to a low of 30 degrees Celsius.
 And bonus: It will be humid.
-Also Read - Delhi Capitals Have to Carry This Momentum Throughout IPL 2020: Prithvi Shaw
+Also Read - KKR vs CSK Dream11 Team Hints, Tips For Captain And Vice-Captain, Fantasy Cricket IPL 2020: Kolkata Knight Riders vs Chennai Super Kings Probable XIs, Match 21 Sheikh Zayed Stadium, Abu Dhabi at 7:30 PM IST Wednesday October 7

 Credit: weather.com